AndySmile/HtmlOutputter-Extension/README.md

 It's based on the CppUnit v1.12.1, so you have to install it first before you're able to use this extension within your project.
 You'll find it here: http://sourceforge.net/apps/mediawiki/cppunit/index.php?title=Main_Page

+## Supported Features
+- Html Outputter for all test case results
+- Profiler to measure time consumption of each test case

 ## Platform
 Currently this extension library was developed and tested on Mac OS X Lion (10.7) but Windows will be available as well soon.